Konadu-Akwasi-Akuoko/Articles-On-Konadu-Dot-Dev/post/introduction-to-oop-objects.md

 ## Conclusion

 So, we now know what an object is in OOP: a combination of data/attributes and methods/behaviors in a single entity.
 We cannot talk about objects without talking about classes, so in the next blog post, we will be demystifying classes in OOP.
 Stay tuned.
+Here is the link to the next blog post about [Classes in OOP](https://konadu.dev/introduction-to-oop-classes).

 I am reading a book called Object-Oriented Thought Process(not an affiliate link), which inspired this blog post.
 I am also writing some notes down as I read; if it is something you like, check out this [GitHub repo for my notes on OOP](https://github.com/Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/tree/main), and don't forget to also star and share the repo with your friends.